 I was curious how internet radio fell into this?
 Would it be any different?
 If so, why?
 I do know one station, Tiki Island Radio, just shut down because they couldn't pay the annual licensing fee.

 One station, Radio A1A, makes a point of saying they can't play, say Jimmy Buffett, or Kenny Chesney, or other “name” artists, but they can play music recorded by people like myself.
 When I originally sent them my music several years ago, I was of the thinking then that it was just like playing my original music at The Cork.
 As you just read, I learned otherwise later.

 That seemed odd to me?
-Why would a bar not be able to play BMI registered music, across the board, but a radio station is able to play some artists, licensed by BMI, for example, while being okay to play others?
+Why would a bar not be able to play BMI registered music, across the board, but a radio station is able to play some artists, licensed by BMI, for example, while not being okay to play others?
 This didn't make sense.

 Remember, in BMI's eyes, as far as the C&S went, it didn't matter if it was Jimmy Buffett, The Beatles, or myself.
 We're all licensed writers and that's how the rules standard are based.
 Why would it be different for internet radio?
 Also, bear in mind, any semi-serious songwriter out there making a recording will be affiliated with BMI, ASCAP, or SESAC.